Author(s):Dr Alberto Pertusa, Dr Lokesh Gangoli and Dr Akif A. Khan

 Although hoarding behaviour has been poorly understood by psychiatry in the past, research into hoarding has dramatically increased in the last 10 years.
 Traditionally, hoarding was considered a symptom of obsessive-compulsive disorder (OCD); in fact, the term ‘compulsive hoarding’ was widely used until recently.

 Hoarding disorder was introduced in DSM-5 in 2013 as a new diagnostic entity, separate from OCD.
-Hoarding disorder is also likely to be included in the forthcoming ICD-11.
+Hoarding disorder is included in ICD-11.

 Hoarding disorder has serious risk implications for the patients as well as those around them, and the majority of individuals with the condition do not see their behaviour as problematic and are not motivated to seek help.